maendeleolab/maendeleolab_vpc/README.md

 ## [Prerequisites](#Prerequisites)

-It helps to be familiar with Linux basics commands.
+- It helps to be familiar with Linux basics commands.

-Must have awscli version 2 and Python 3.6.9 (or higher) installed.
+- Must have awscli version 2 and Python 3.6.9 (or higher) installed.

-I recommend dedicating an instance (or on-premises server) to programmatically run the scripts.
+- I recommend dedicating an instance (or on-premises server) to programmatically run the scripts.

-awscli --profile option is not used for simplicity.
+- AWS CLI --profile option is not used for simplicity.

-Assign a role with programmatic access to the instance/server default profile.
+- Assign a role with programmatic access to the instance/server default profile.

-Run this command "export ENV_FPATH=<folder-path>",
+- Run this command "export ENV_FPATH=<folder-path>"

-replace folder-path with your folder location (this the folder, where you will download the repo).
+- Replace folder-path with your folder location (this the folder, where you will download the repo).

 See the example below.